 Rounding differences: Peppol only allows two decimal places for amounts in any currency, whereas eSM does not limit the number of decimal places.
 To ensure compatibility, eSM will also use two decimals only and implement rounding rules.
 For details, see “Rounding Issues”.

 Peppol does not have any limits for number of decimal places for volumes or unit prices.
 To ensure compatibility, the number of decimal places for volumes and prices was adapted in eSM.

+Phase 2

+Phase 2 has been split into subphases, to allow additional functionality in Phase 2.1 without waiting for the results of further analysis on the eSM to Peppol interface.

+In Phase 2.1, selfbilled invoices and invoices for financial derivatives have been added to the scope of e-invoicing.
+The mapping to the Peppol format has been updated accordingly.

+Further analysis on including a bidirectional, standardized exchange of invoice data flows between eSM and Peppol network and potentially having a separate energy service domain remains a long term effort, as currently the Peppol network does not yet provide a standardized interface for transferring invoice data to external users.
+For details about the related communication flow, see section 4.3, “Communication Flow between eSM and Peppol”.

 High-Level Principles